lichangil/learngit/readme.txt

 ﻿hello world this is message  open the door
-HELLO WORLD THIS IS MESSAGE
+HELLO WORLD THIS IS MESSAGE  OPEN THE DOOR